limepepper/limepepper.debug/roles/gnome_keyring/README.md

 having to completely rebuild an instrumented test environment with lots of custom systemd unit files and startup scripts.

+## Incident summary

+Some time on the 21/May I reboot my desktop due to package updates, upon opening (I believe) vscode, I was presented with a "The login keyring did not get unlocked when you logged into your computer" dialog, requesting a password.
+When I entered my login password, it was not accepted.
+I tried a bunch of different passwords, and then checked the `login.keyring` file, which had been recently updated.

+Upon consulting my backups, I found that no recent backup could be unlocked with my login password.
+I proceeded through the historical backups, until I found one that could be unlocked which was from the 11/May some 10 days before.
+This was odd, as I had been using vscode and other applications which use libsecrets frequently in that period.

+Initially I suspected some memory problem related to the unusual and unique log entry: "couldn't allocate secure memory".

+On the 24/May I had claude generate a test script to try and decrypt the [locked keyring](https://github.com/tolland/gnome-keyring/blob/806e52e28eae975cf20f591a5839638d5e9c6de3/pkcs11/secret-store/test-login-keyring-passwords.c#L86), this succeeded and provided evidence that the problem was probably deterministic, as pulling a random piece of memory would likely produce a nonsensical hex value which could not be decrypted.

+A while later, after using gdb to trace something in another project, it occurred to me to set up something to trace gkr and leave it running, to see if I could catch and log bad password updates for future occurrences.

+I investigated various tools such as auditd, bpftrace, incrond, gdb, lldb, dbus-monitor, and LD_PRELOAD modules to instrument processes under these circumstances.
+It wsa a lot of fun.

+Ultimately, the solution was found because it was obvious from diving into the code that logs from the incident represented a specific type of interaction with gkr that wasn't present within normal gkr operations.

 ## Background

 The gnome-keyring package provides a [secrets service](https://www.freedesktop.org/wiki/Specifications/secret-storage-spec/) implementation which is